MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_resource_descriptor.md

 The <b>u.Memory40</b> member is available only on Windows Vista and later versions of the Windows operating system.
 Drivers for these versions of Windows must use <a href="..\wdm\nf-wdm-rtliodecodememioresource.md">RtlIoDecodeMemIoResource</a> and <a href="..\wdm\nf-wdm-rtlioencodememioresource.md">RtlIoEncodeMemIoResource</a> to read and update this member, rather than updating it directly.

+#### Memory40.Length40

+The high 32 bits of the 40-bit length, in bytes, of the range of assignable memory addresses.
+The lower 8 bits are treated as zero.

+#### Memory40.Alignment40

+The high 32 bits of the 40-bit alignment, in bytes, that the assigned starting address must adhere to.
+The lower 8 bits are treated as zero.
+The assigned starting address will be a multiple of the alignment.

+#### Memory40.MinimumAddress

+The minimum bus-relative memory address that can be assigned to the device.

+#### Memory40.MaximumAddress

+The maximum bus-relative memory address that can be assigned to the device.

 ### -field u.Memory40.Length40

 The high 32 bits of the 40-bit length, in bytes, of the range of assignable memory addresses.
 The lower 8 bits are treated as zero.